-Five classic seaside activities for you and your family
+10 classic seaside activities for you and your family

 ‘I don’t know why, but the meals we have on picnics always taste so much nicer than the ones we have indoors.’
 That’s George in one of Enid Blyton’s Famous Five books.
 If you share George’s love of the outdoors, come with us for an action-packed day at the seaside.

 The simple pleasure of filling a bucket with sand, flipping it, tapping the bucket and revealing your grand tower - or atmospheric ruin - should not be underestimated at any age.
-Families who are usually glued to screens will soon be busy cooperating, engineering the best castle and moat you’ve ever seen.
+Families who are usually glued to screens will soon be busy cooperating, engineering the best sandcastle and moat you’ve ever seen.

 If you or your family loves nature, head for some rockpools or a quay and find a good place to catch a crab.
 There’s a huge sense of satisfaction if you’re lucky and skilled enough to catch one!
 You can demonstrate to your children how to be kind to the crabs: use a net, not a hook, and place any you do catch gently in a big bucket with sea water, rocks and seaweed.
 And of course, show them how to put them carefully back where you found them.